 In today’s world, network-ready, DNS-dependent devices are ubiquitous as well as the attacks that are mounted on them.
 Attackers frequently use DNS for data theft , denial-of-service, and other malicious activity.
 Without DNS logging, some types of security breaches would go completely undetected until the consequences of such a breach reveal some irreparable damage, only to be noticed days or weeks later.

-By proactively monitoring DNS audit logs and query traffic, IT personnel can more quickly identify and respond to a DNS attack, reducing its impact.
+- By proactively monitoring DNS audit logs, network administrators can quickly detect and respond to cyberattacks.

 - Forwarding DNS logs to a SIEM allows breaches to be quickly detected thus reducing the response time needed for mending security holes and deploying countermeasures.

 - With an effective logging strategy responsible for forwarding quality events to a SIEM, the brunt of intrusion detection can be automated, giving security operations center (SOC) personnel more time for analyzing suspicious alerts and working on security tasks of a more proactive nature.

 - Aggregating DNS logs using a centralized log collection strategy while filtering out low-quality events can significantly boost threat detection efficiency.
 Some fringe benefits of this approach are:

 - The cost of storage and processing are reduced since filtering drops the majority of events which are of little or no security interest.